mithunnj/Operating-System-Three-Easy-Pieces/README.md

     - Timer interrupts: When the OS gives control of the CPU to a process, this timeout will ensure that the OS doesn’t permanently lose control due to a rebel process.
         - Interesting that the OS actually gives away it’s control to the CPU (for a single processor architecture).
     - Context switch: Switching processes.
+    - Address space (virtual address space): The running program’s view of memory in the system.
+        - Any address you can see as a programmer, for a user-level process will always be a virtual address.
+    - The principle of isolation: Isolation is a key principle in building reliable systems.
+If two entities are properly isolated from one another, this implies that one can fail without affecting the other.
+Some modern OS’s take isolation even further, by walling off pieces of the OS from other pieces of the OS - microkernel architecture.
+Microkernels provide greater reliability than typical monolithic kernel designs.